Greensill Capital case damages the UK’s credit standing on the world stage

 As published on IREF Europe

 UK Consumer Price Inflation remained at 8.7% in May.
-The Bank of England has raised the cost of overnight money to 5% via increases in its Base Rate, and has caused the cost of medium-term money to rise by selling off the bonds that it bought since the Global Financial Crisis […]
+The Bank of England has raised the cost of overnight money to 5% via increases in its Base Rate, and has caused the cost of medium-term money to rise by selling off the bonds that it bought since […]

 Risk-weighting – how to fake up resilience in a banking system

-— as published by IREF Europe on 5th April 2023 —
+— blog published on 6th April 2023 and the underlying article by IREF Europe on 5th April 2023 —

 Introduction